xelacast/speak-to-me/README.md

 # ⚙️ Usage

 Travel to http://localhost:3000 after setup and talk to the chatbot.
 Right now it can only take in commands to change its color and to change the lock to a state of 'opened' 'closed' 'half-opened'.
 The GPT will inference the color and state based off the text input.
 If it doesn't find a color or state it will default to 'closed' and 'black'.

+Travel to http://localhost:8000/lockcolor/playground to interact with the endpoint

 # 🤝 Contributing